 For this program, you will need to be accepted into ODU as a degree-seeking student.

-There is a separate application that students must complete to be admitted to the School of Business and Public Administration to pursue an information systems degree.
+There is a separate application that students must complete to be admitted to the Strome College of Business to pursue an information systems degree.
 Courses required for this admission are ACCT 201, ECON 202S, ENGL 110C, and MATH 162M with a grade of C or better in each.

 Courses in this program may be offered in these technologies: